 The image is detail from 8th commandment- thou shalt not- Steele

-Please email me if you would like to arrange other online meetings
+Please email me if you would like to arrange other meetings

 Please check emails regularly.